Writing Business Documents - The power of formatting

 I recommend you purchase one dual-purpose smoke detector: Smoke Alert Model A-200; price $60.

-Detection of slow fires
+• Detection of slow fires: Above average

-Detection of fast fires
+• Detection of fast fires: Average

 Criteria considered

-All smoke detectors were evaluated for response to both slow and fast fires.
+• Speed of response: All smoke detectors were evaluated for response to both slow and fast fires.
 Slow fires, such as those caused by a cigarette dropped in bedclothes, are best detected by a photoelectric detector.
 Fast fires, like those involving flammable liquids, are best detected by an ionization detector.
 The Smoke Alert model recommended above is a combination photoelectric and ionization unit.
 It is a dual-purpose detector that provides the best combined detection.

-The smoke detectors were also evaluated for alarm loudness, since audibility is an essential feature.
+• Alarm loudness: The smoke detectors were also evaluated for alarm loudness, since audibility is an essential feature.

 Evaluation scope

-1 Number of detectors evaluated: 14
+1. Number of detectors evaluated: 14

-2 Overall ratings: see Appendix 1
+2. Overall ratings: see Appendix 1

 Next steps